-www.justbraveenough.com justbraveenough5@gmail.com
+www.JustBraveEnough.com justbraveenough5@gmail.com

-About this guide The women who saved Moses
+About this guide In the Time of Exodus: the women who saved Moses

 The brave ones are not always the names remembered or written down.
 Nevertheless, they make an impact.

 In this study we take time to share the stories of some of the named and unnamed women who saved Moses.
 If it were not for them, would he have been the remarkable leader of the Israelites, would he have been raised with the right upbringing to straddle two societies, would he even be alive?
 Our guess is it's unlikely.